schoon3r/WorldSkillsAustralia-July2024/README.md

 #### AWS Requirements

 1. Create an S3 Bucket.
-2. Create a DynamoDB Table with partition ket `LockID`.
+2. Create a DynamoDB Table with partition key `LockID`.
 3. Create an IAM user and generate CLI credentials.
 4. Go to the file `main.tf` and enter the values for the S3 Bucket and DynamoDB Table.